Conemaugh Health System- Psychology Internship

 Conemaugh Health System's Psychology Internship is designed to train future psychologists to work in health care settings as providers of comprehensive psychological services that stress interdisciplinary collaboration.

-- 2,000 hours of full-time training, in not less than 12 months and not more than 24 months consecutively
+- 2,000 hours of full-time training, in not less than 12 months and not more than twenty-four months consecutively

 - Training which extends and integrates the intern's basic academic program highlighting primary care psychology and behavioral medicine

-- Broad range of experiences to develop APA core professional competencies
+- Broad range of experiences in an inpatient/outpatient to develop APA core professional competencies

 - Intern shared responsibility in designing and planning the internship experience in collaboration with the intern’s supervisors and Psychology Training Director

 - Faculty facilitating intern transition from the role of student to that of professional psychologist

 - Serve as a mental health resource to its staff, local students, medical professionals, and the surrounding community

 Conemaugh Health System is committed to preparing psychologists for ethical practice in clinical application of psychology with a particular emphasis on professional practice in an interdisciplinary healthcare setting.
 Upon completion of the internship, interns are prepared to assume an entry level doctoral psychology position across the lifespan in multiple care settings (i.e. medical, inpatient, outpatient and behavioral health care settings).

 Our program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our program is not currently accredited by the American Psychological Association (APA).

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: